MikeHopley/ftl-ships-strategy/index.md

 Move the shield-room Mantis to doors initially.
 You probably want the Zoltan on engines.
 Remember you can use them to "de-ionise" shields.
 Cooldown systems like hacking and mind control appear rather far away from the main systems, so power-stealing is awkward.

-Distress beacons are less good than usual -- possibly still better than a "standard" beacon, but worse than a guaranteed fight (if you have map data).
+Distress beacons are less good than usual&thinsp;&mdash;&thinsp;possibly still better than a "standard" beacon, but worse than a guaranteed fight (if you have map data).

 ## Kestrel C